Marcus Node Bits - Git is not that hard, but I need to refresh my knowledge

 I’ve already written about my small, but to me sufficient knowledge about git, but I dare to repeat it here.
 I have actually got by the last 3 years with just knowing 6-7 commands and understanding some simple facts about the git architecture.

-Git is a distributed source control system, meaning that every developer have a complete copy of the repository.
+Git is a distributed source control system, meaning that every developer has a complete copy of the repository.
 You clone the repository to get a local copy, of your own.
-In addition Git uses a staging area in which you “compose” a commit before you commit it into the repository.
+In addition, Git uses a staging area in which you “compose” a commit before you commit it into the repository.
 This concept is vital to understand and not be confused by the git-way.

 Speaking of the git-way… there are graphical tools.
 I don’t use them.
-The terminal makes me understand git much better and the visualisations are often making me confused.
+The terminal makes me understand git much better and the visualizations are often making me confused.

 Here are all the commands I know and use: